 If you choose a darker roof color however, then the contrast between the roof, stucco color and trim color really stands out and gives the house a completely different look altogether.

-The picture on the right (or below) shows a gray stucco house with a fairly light colored roof that is grayish in color and really blends with the stucco color.
+The picture below shows a gray stucco house with a fairly light colored roof that is grayish and really blends with the stucco color, not making any significant contrasting variations.
+The trim is also the same color and those details get lost a little bit too.

-Here is the same exact picture but I made the roof a darker black color to show the different contrast and how your eyes change their focus on certain elements.
+Here is the same exact picture, but I made the roof a darker black color to show the different contrast and how your eyes change their focus on certain elements.
+With the darker, black roof, the house itself is more pronounced and I really like the contrast myself.

 Trim Colors And Styles: